GSA/digitalgov.gov/content/news/2024/06/2024-06-25-unsolicited-data-a-valuable-resource-for-digital-customer-experience-enhancement.md

 ---
-source: ""
+# View this page at https://digital.gov/2024/06/25/unsolicited-data-a-valuable-resource-for-digital-customer-experience-enhancement
+# Learn how to edit our pages at https://workflow.digital.gov

+slug: unsolicited-data-a-valuable-resource-for-digital-customer-experience-enhancement
 date: 2024-06-25
-title: Unsolicited data A valuable resource for digital customer experience enhancement
+title: "Unsolicited data: A valuable resource for digital customer experience enhancement"
-summary: Optimizing federal service touchpoints involves analyzing both actively-sought and spontaneous feedback, introducing new metrics and data points.
+summary: "Optimizing federal service touchpoints involves analyzing both actively-sought and spontaneous feedback, introducing new metrics and data points."

+# See all authors at https://digital.gov/authors
+authors:
+  - isabel-izzy-metzger

 # See all topics at https://digital.gov/topics
 topics:
-  - accessibility
+ - analytics
-  - user-centered-design
+ - user-experience

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 weight: 1

-slug: unsolicited-data-a-valuable-resource-for-digital-customer-experience-enhancement
+primary_image: ""

 ---

 When it comes to digital federal services, the stakes are high.
 For millions of the American public, these platforms are not just convenient online options; they are lifelines for essential needs.
 As highlighted in [Transforming the American digital experience: A report about what’s next for the U.S. Web Design System](https://designsystem.digital.gov/next/introduction/):

 {{< card-quote text="For millions, access to digital services isn’t a luxury — it’s critical.
 And their experiences using government websites to find unemployment support, file taxes, apply for student loans, or get assistance with housing, childcare, or food can dramatically affect how they feel about the government." cite="" >}}